oyxhust/wgan-gp-anomaly/README.md

 # WGAN-GP for Unsupervised Anomaly Detection in PyTorch

-This is the PyTorch implementation for unsurpevised anomaly detection.
+This is the PyTorch implementation for unsupervised anomaly detection.

 The code was written by [Xi Ouyang](https://github.com/oyxhust).